-Edward Diaz is an attorney in Holland & Knight's Miami office, and serves as the Practice Group Leader of the firm's Labor, Employment and Benefits Practice.
+Edward Diaz is an attorney in Holland & Knight's Miami office and serves as a co-leader of the firm's Labor, Employment and Benefits Practice Group.

 Mr. Diaz has extensive experience defending management and corporate clients in litigation of employment discrimination claims before federal and state courts as well as government agencies such as the U.S. Equal Employment Opportunity Commission (EEOC) and the Florida Commission on Human Relations.
 Mr. Diaz has served as lead counsel for clients in jury trials, arbitrations, administrative proceedings and pre-litigation resolution processes.
 Additionally, Mr. Diaz's practice includes representation of clients in trade secret and restrictive covenant (non-compete and non-solicitation) litigation focused on protecting company assets, including litigation of temporary restraining order (TRO) and preliminary injunction matters in federal and state courts.

 In addition to employment litigation, Mr. Diaz provides counsel to employers on a wide range of issues such as management training, employment audits, hiring, employee discipline, wage and hour, employment contracts, severance agreements, employment policies and handbooks, and non-competition agreements.
 In addition, Mr. Diaz advises on compliance with employment-related statutes and regulations.
 He also assists clients in conducting internal investigations, protecting company assets from employee defections, management of employee leave policies and addressing employers' potential litigation exposure.
 Mr. Diaz also counsels corporate lawyers and clients on employment law issues for corporate transactions.